 You’ll recognize some organizations from the first round (and two new ones), proposed by LACF’s staff and validated by our grantmaking committee and board.
 Each organization provides critical support to community residents suffering from life-altering issues stemming from the pandemic.

-These challenges include increases in homelessness, food insecurity, mental health assistance, first responder support (e.g., childcare), and incidences of domestic violence.
+These challenges include increases in homelessness, food insecurity, mental health assistance, first responder support (e.g., childcare), and domestic violence incidences.
 Each has a funding relationship with LACF and needs an immediate infusion of capital NOW to support its work.

 Round 2 of LACF’s Nonprofit Relief Fund will support the following nonprofits: